transcom/mymove/config/README.md

 ## Database

-The `database.yaml` file is for configuring how to connect to the database.
-The key called "container" is for configuring how the deployed app will connect.
+The database is configured using environment variables.
+The environments "development", "test", and "container" each have specific modifications to the database connection.
+Specifically, "test" environment will always use the database name `test_db` no matter what the value of `$DB_NAME` is set to.
+The "container" environment will require that SSL mode is required.

 ## TLS cert/key (optional)